Singapore-style noodles

 Singapore-style noodles (星洲炒米 (xīngzhōu chǎomǐ, sing1 zau1 caau2 mai5)) is a dish of stir-fried cooked rice vermicelli, curry powder, vegetables, scrambled eggs and meatmost commonly char siu pork, prawn, and/or chicken.

 Singapore-style noodles are a Cantonese creation, common in Cantonese-style and takeaway restaurants in Hong Kong.
-It is not connected to Singapore, where it is not well-known.
+Despite its name, it is unrelated to Singapore, similar to how Swiss wing is unrelated to Switzerland.
 The dish dates back to just after World War II, having been developed by Cantonese chefs who wanted ways to use curry powderwhich had been introduced through the British colonies.

-A similarly named stir-fried noodle dish known as Xingzhou mifen (星洲米粉) or Sing Chow bee hoon exists in neighbouring Malaysia.